 Through a paid boost ad, you can double or even triple the reach of your campaigns, compared to just relying on your organic reach.
 On top of that, you can also enjoy the benefit of widening your audience base.

 Through boosted content, you can tap audiences that you’ve never reached before.
 Additionally – and if your content is compelling enough – you’ll get amplified reach when audiences share your content.
 If you serve audiences with highly engaging and shareable content, who knows?
 You might end up going viral for the right reasons.

 Although it can get perplexing at times, increasing your Facebook conversions isn’t rocket science.
 Sure, not every post isn’t going to win you that conversion, but don’t be too quick to dismiss the effectiveness of your efforts without first making sure you’ve exhausted all your options.
-Apart from all the tips provided thus far, you should also remember that the matter of social media conversions can be best ensured by:
+Apart from these tips, you should also remember that:

 - Marketing to people.
 From the name itself, social media is a platform for interacting with people.
 While it’s okay to go a bit hard-sell every now and then, always keep in mind that you’re talking to people who have their unique interests and concerns.
 Master marketing to and connecting with people, and you’ll win those conversions, easily.

 - Experiment and establish yourself in your niche.
 When you target everyone, you reach no one, is something we like to say in Propelrr.
 This is because when you go broad, you lose focus on you and your audiences’ goals and purpose; then, your messaging becomes scattered and confusing.
 Determining and establishing your foothold in a specific niche will help ensure more quality audiences that are willing to support your brand.

 - Don’t forget your fundamentals.
 Tools, techniques, and best practices on digital marketing will change, and they will do so in the blink of an eye.
 Don’t doubt that and don’t make the even worse mistake of not adapting.